 - RULES OF CONDUCT

 - The Internal Audit Department shall remain a separate entity within the organization, and the internal auditor shall not participate in any activity or form any relationships that may impair or appear to impair his/her unbiased assessment.
 This participation includes, but is not limited to those activities or relationships that may be in conflict with the interests of the organization.

-- The internal auditor should be free from interference in performing work, and communicating results.
+- The Internal Auditor should be free from interference in performing work, and communicating results.

-- The internal auditor shall not accept any item or assistance that will impair or be presumed to impair his/her judgment.
+- The Internal Auditor shall not accept any item or assistance that will impair or be presumed to impair his/her judgment.

 - Economy and efficiency: evaluates whether the unit is managing or utilizing its resources in an economical and efficient manner and the causes of any inefficiencies or uneconomical practices, including inadequacies in the management information systems, administrative procedures, or organizational structure.

 - Program results: evaluates whether the unit is achieving the desired results, whether the unit is meeting the objectives established by Management, and whether the unit has considered alternatives that might yield desired results at a lower cost.
-The Internal Auditor will state the audit scope as part of the audit report.

 - PROCEDURE AND REPORTING

 The Internal Auditor will normally follow these procedures when auditing an organizational unit:

 - Prior to beginning an audit, the Internal Auditor will send written notification of the audit to the audit requestor and other appropriate individuals at the College.

 - The Internal Auditor may perform surprise audits in areas where circumstances deem a surprise audit necessary.
 The Internal Auditor will not send written notification of surprise audits.

 - Additionally, the Internal Auditor will respond to questions and concerns regarding controls and other matters where an independent view may be helpful.